 - Check on who’s viewed your LinkedIn profile.

-- Interact with target buyers that look at your profile and send connection requests when appropriate.
+- Interact with target buyers who look at your profile and send connection requests when appropriate.

 - Monitor engagement with your content.